pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

 encryption is **not** sufficient for most applications, because it only provides secrecy (an attacker can't see the message) but not authenticity (an attacker can create bogus messages and force the application to decrypt them).
-For this reason it is *strongly* reccomended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.
+For this reason it is *strongly* recommended to combine encryption with a message authentication code, such as :doc:`HMAC </hazmat/primitives/hmac>`, in an "encrypt-then-MAC" formulation as `described by Colin Percival`_.